neuroforgede/swarmsible-stacks/02_monitoring/README.md

 # 02_monitoring

+NOTE: a more templatable version of this can be found over at https://github.com/neuroforgede/promswarm

 ## How-To:

 0. If you are on Hetzner: Install the hetzner cloud volume plugin that is also included in this repo).
 If not, replace the volumes according to your requirements.